-For more information or if you have a problem or question about your LGPS benefits, please contact your Pension Fund administrator.
+For more information or if you have a problem or question about your LGPS benefits, please contact your Pension Fund administrator / the Fund / the Pensions Section.
 Contact details can be found at the front of this booklet.

 The national web site for members of the LGPS who contribute to the scheme on or after 1 April 2014 can be found at www.lgpsmember.org.